-When getting close to the edges to cut the tiles, we always wait to cut the tiles until we are actually setting them, to ensure accuracy, and then do a handful at a time becuase I am throwing them all up on the wall within minutes while Jamie is cutting more.
-Use a tile pen, and mark the spots on the tile where you need the clean cut lines.
+When getting close to the edges to cut the tiles, we always wait to cut the tiles until we are actually setting them, to ensure accuracy and then do a handful at a time because I am throwing them all up on the wall within minutes while Jamie is cutting more.
+Use a tile pen, and mark the spots on the tile where you need the clean-cut lines.

 Tip: Always make sure to use your level periodically to ensure each row is straight.

 We have a love/hate relationship with grout.
-It’s makes us so mad but so happy at the same time. ha!
+It makes us so mad but so happy at the same time. ha!
 It’s so much fun to watch your project look complete by my-lanta…it takes about five washes to get those babies clean!

 Just like mortar, there is a ton of different grout options as well.
 Mercury recommends using a sanded grout for these tiles.
 The recommended type with 1/8″ or larger grout lines.
 Before you begin, make sure that your mortar and tile has had long enough to dry and set before grouting.
-If not, you increase the chance of your tiles shifting, which would be real bad.
+If not, you increase the chance of your tiles shifting, which would be really bad.

 Tip: Let the tile dry for 24 hours before grouting